livekit/egress/README.md

 * It's possible, but not recommended.
 To do so, you would need gstreamer and all the plugins installed, along with xvfb, and have a pulseaudio server running.
 * Since it records from system audio, each recorder needs to be run on its own machine or VM.

-### How do I autoscale?
-* Currently, it's not possible to keep X recorders available at all times, although we plan to add that in the future.
-* In the meantime, you can autoscale based on CPU - each instance consistently uses 2.5-3 CPU while recording.
-* Autoscaling by listening to webhooks and launching a new instance is possible, but not recommended.
-  Note that each instance requires its own VM, and they are CPU intensive - with 16 cores on the host you should only expect to be able to run 4 or 5 instances.